ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 ### Test ETH

-[The Optimism Faucet](https://optimismfaucet.xyz/) now provides Optimism Goerli ETH.
+[The Optimism Faucet](https://optimismfaucet.xyz/) provides Optimism Goerli ETH.
 Alternatively, if you already have Goerli ETH, you can [bridge it](https://app.optimism.io/bridge).
+For more faucet options see [Network Faucets](../faucets.md).